JhonPool4/robotics_python_lib/README.md

 # Library description
-This library have functions to generate tree differents trajectories, robot dinamysc and kinematics is computed using Pinocchio library.
+This library have useful functions for robotics labs.
+The robot dynamics and kinematics is computed using Pinocchio library.

 ## Install library:
 Move to library location